-Initially Percival spent time in Singapore as POW at Changi before being sent to Formosa and then onto Manchuria with several dozen VIP captives.
+Following the defeat at Singapore on 15 Feb 1942, Percival spent time in Singapore as POW at Changi before being sent to Formosa and then onto Manchuria with several dozen VIP captives.
 Both he and US General Wainwright were held at a special camp at Hsian in Japanese-occupied Manchuria.
 Hsian was about 100 miles north east of Mukden.

 An OSS team had arrived at Hsian in August 1942 and freed them just weeks previously and before the Russians could reach him – Percival was recovered at the same time.